 Insurance can't cover sentimental value.
 If that heirloom ring disappears, the "heirloom" part is gone forever.
 That's just life.
 If the sentimental value is most important to you, and you almost never wear the ring or read the book, you may want to consider one of two things: a fireproof safe or, better yet, a safe deposit box.
 Those things are hard to get into.

-For more information on heirlooms, insurance and related topics, look over the links on the next page.
+For more information on heirlooms, insurance and related topics, look over the links below.

 - 5 Things to Do Before Passing Down an Heirloom